 Please help, I'm a person in Melbourne Australia that about a year ago finally made a decision to overcome a 40+ year fear of water.
-I've made some progress and are ok enough to now get into the pool and start learning swimming, however I'm really finding it frustrating and a struggle.
-Still bits of fear creep in.
+I've made some progress and am ok enough to now get into the pool and start learning to swim, however, I'm really finding it frustrating and a struggle.
+Still, bits of fear creep in.
 I've been desperately trying to find answers on how to go about things a different way.
-Is there something that I can try to do myself to help things along?
+Is there something I can try to do myself to help things along?
 The swimming instructors I've had and have I'm sure try to do what they know, but it just seems I'm not making much progress.
-Swimming is definitely one thing I'd really want to learn even at age 46.
+Swimming is one thing I'd want to learn, even at age 46.
 Last night I felt like giving up when u went to my usual swimming lesson at the pool.

 Many thanks for getting in touch.

-Firstly congratulations on getting into the pool and taking some steps to overcoming your fear of water.
+Firstly congratulations on getting into the pool and taking some steps to overcome your fear of water.
 You’ve done something many adults wouldn’t dare do.

-I’ve met many like you over the years and the most frustrating part about learning to swim as an adult is the length of time it can sometimes take.
-It’s not like learning as a child – to them its like riding a bike.
+I’ve met many like you over the years, and the most frustrating part about learning to swim as an adult is the time it can sometimes take.
+It’s not like learning as a child – to them it's like riding a bike.

-My advice to you would be to put ‘learning to swim’ over to one side for a while and focus on conquering your fear.
-Sometimes if you set your sights on learning to swim straight off there will always be those moments of panic that set you back or hold you up.
+I advise you to put ‘learning to swim’ over to one side for a while and focus on conquering your fear.
+Sometimes if you set your sights on learning to swim straight off, there will always be those moments of panic that set you back or hold you up.

 Your initial goal should be to learn how your body behaves in the water.
 Get a feel for your level of buoyancy; learn how to control your movements and learn how to control your breathing.

 You may already be at a stage where that stuff seems easy, but the key thing here is to do everything in a very slow, relaxed and controlled way, without any sudden movements or moments of panic.